KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 **Sense 1 — Spatial / Substantial Container (rejected at the register it claims to operate):**

 Newtonian containerism treats space as a substantival container within which bodies move.
-Zenetism rejects this at the spatial level.
+Zenetism rejects this at the spatial register.
 Space is "the relational differentiation produced by structural traversal" (SP06 §1.1), not a substance, not a domain in which structure resides, not an independent ontological principle.
-At the spatial level, no container exists in the substantival sense.
+At the spatial register, no container exists in the substantival sense.

 **Sense 2 — Structural Invariant Container (affirmed at the structural level):**